Shadow IT Pros and Cons to Consider for Your SaaS Strategy

 Take Canva, for example.
 The company offers its popular graphic design tool for free to hook new users.
 But in order to unlock all of the core features, the user needs to purchase an inexpensive subscription.
 Because of the low cost and ease of adoption, any employee with an email and credit card can purchase the software independently of your company’s IT oversight.

-As we discussed previously, Shadow IT can lead to wasted spend on redundant SaaS applications, security and compliance risks, and missed renewals.
-But not all Shadow IT is bad.
+As we discussed previously, shadow IT can lead to wasted spend on redundant SaaS applications, security and compliance risks, and missed renewals.
+But not all shadow IT is bad.

 When employees and LOBs utilize the tools that best serve their needs, productivity soars.
 According to a recent Forrester survey of more than 10,000 users, two-thirds (66%) of Gen Z and millennial workers say autonomy in choosing the apps, services, and devices they use for work is a top priority, while 53% of Gen X workers agree.
 And while millennials and Gen X workers comprise 80% of the workforce today, the group is forecasted to shrink 6% by 2030, as older generations leave the workforce.